vidhur2k/CS6220-HW1/README.md

 **Earthquake Measurement**
 1. **eq.jar**: This is the Earthquake MapReduce program with the default parameters.
+2. **eq-100k.jar**: This is the Earthquake MapReduce program with a max input split size of 1000000.
+3. **eq-500k.jar**: This is the Earthquake MapReduce program with a max input split size of 5000000.

 #### Directory Structure for HDFS
 You'll need to move all datasets into the HDFS for use in the MapReduce programs.
 The structure is as follows: